keyrm10/pleo-sre-challenge/SOLUTION.md

 ### 0.1.
 Branching strategy

-I used the GitHub Flow model (feature branch → PR → main) for its simplicity and suitability for small teams and iterative work.
-All changes for this challenge are organized as atomic commits on a single feature branch for simplicity: `feature/sre-challenge-solution`.
+For this challenge, I adopted the GitHub Flow branching model, which is well-suited for small teams and iterative development.
+The workflow is as follows:

+- Create a feature branch for each set of related changes.
+- Commit changes to the feature branch in small, atomic commits with clear messages.
+- Open a pull request (PR) from the feature branch to `main` for review and discussion.
+- After review and approval, merge the PR into `main`.

+This approach ensures a clean, linear history and makes it easy to track changes, collaborate, and review code.
+For this solution, all changes are organized on a single feature branch (`feature/sre-challenge-solution`) for clarity and simplicity, but in a larger project, multiple feature branches would be used in parallel.

 ### 0.2.
 Local Kubernetes cluster

-All setup steps are automated for reproducibility and minimal manual effort.
+All setup steps are automated for consistency and minimal manual intervention.

-The [`init.sh`](./init.sh) script installs and starts minikube, automatically detecting OS and architecture to fetch the correct binary if needed.
+The [`init.sh`](./init.sh) script handles installation and startup of minikube.
+It automatically detects your OS and architecture to download the correct binary if needed.

-Minikube is started with the Docker driver and the `containerd` runtime, since Docker runtime is deprecated in Kubernetes v1.24+.
+minikube is started using the Docker driver and the `containerd` runtime, as Docker runtime is deprecated in Kubernetes v1.24+.

-A `Makefile` streamlines the process, with targets for each step.
-Run `make help` to see available commands.
+A `Makefile` is provided to streamline the workflow, with targets for each step.
+Run `make help` to see all available commands.

 #### 0.2.1.
 Prerequisites